twilio-labs/mcp/README.md

 ```

 Visit [Twilio API Keys docs](https://www.twilio.com/docs/iam/api-keys) for information on how to find/create your API Key and Secret.

+## Security Recommendations

+In order to guard against injection attacks, the ETI team recommends that users of Twilio MCP servers do not install or run any community MCP servers alongside ours.
+Please only use official, trusted MCP servers in order to limit access to Tools that interact with your Twilio account.

 ## Basic Configuration Options